 Are you searching for a better way to generate fresh leads?
-Have you heard good things about the potential of cold email?
+If you are, then have you heard good things about the potential of cold email?

 Even if you’re new to cold email, it doesn’t take long to catch on—as long as you know the best approach to take.

 Before you do anything, compile a list of email contacts.
-You can do this in many ways, by pulling from your current network, via social media, or by simply searching Google for local businesses.
+You can do this in many ways, by pulling from your current network, looking on social media, or simply searching Google for local businesses.

 Below are five tips to implement into your cold email strategy:

 Remember, your recipient isn’t expecting your email.
 For this reason, the subject line sets the tone.

 If your subject line comes across as “spammy,” don’t expect your open rate to be high.
 However, if you stick with something attention-grabbing and concise, your chance of success is much greater.

 Tip: according to a recent report, including the recipient’s name in the subject line can increase your open rate by approximately 22 percent.

 It’s natural to want the first paragraph (or more) to introduce yourself and your accomplishments.
 But your recipient doesn’t know who you are, so if you don’t get to the point straight away, they’re likely to delete your email and move on.